-The Board regularly evaluates the performances of the board, its committees and individual directors by undertaking a formal evaluation process at least once each fiscal year.
+The Board regularly evaluates the performances of the board, its committees and individual directors by undertaking a formal evaluation process.

 The performance review is done by questionnaire.
 The Chairman receives and compiles the overall feedback on Board performance and the performance of the Audit & Risk and Remuneration Committees.
-The Head of the Audit and Risk Committee receives and compiles feedback regarding the Chairman's performance.
 The feedback is anonymised as appropriate, and then is shared with the entire Board in the interests of transparency and continuous improvement.
 The Board assesses the feedback, agrees ways to improve performance, and then implements and measures those initiatives.